akixuu/akixuu.github.io/content/_projects/polyrithms.md

 description:
     A software program that helps musicians and music enthusiasts understand complex rhythmic patterns by visualizing them in a clear and intuitive way.

 build_logs:
-    - test
+  - loglink1
-    - test
+  - loglink2
-    - test
+  - loglink3

 supplemental_links:
     - text: "Install"